 On the edge of the new Infinity Park Enterprise Zone in Derby rises Neustro House.
 Neustro House is home to Neuways and partner company Neustro Consulting, previously located in Burton-upon-Trent and Coalville respectively.
 Neustro House has enabled us to bring the two teams together, allowing us to offer personalised managed IT services and other solutions from a broad and deep talent pool, with a focus on the delivery of professional excellence for our customers.

-Neustro House is a £1.2million new, four storey property with 7,500 square feet of floor space, demonstrating our commitment to investing in the future.
-This allows the Neustro Group to attract the finest talent and continue with our mission to offer outstanding IT services and advice to our customers.
+Neustro House is our newly-built, four-storey office building with 7,500 square feet of floor space, demonstrating our commitment to investing in the future.
+This allows the Neustro Group to attract the finest talent and continue with our mission to offer outstanding IT services to our customers.

-With glorious views stretching across four counties, we manage to take advantage of excellent access to the major road network, being only 10 minutes due west from the M1, the M42 being conveniently located 15 minutes away and the M6 approximately 20 minutes down the road – so we can travel to any part of the UK with ease.
+With glorious views stretching across four counties, we are strategically located, being only 10 minutes due west from the M1, the M42 being conveniently located 15 minutes away and the M6 approximately 20 minutes down the road – so we can travel to any part of the UK with ease.

-Being at the hub of the UK network provides Neuways with the ease of travelling anywhere within hours – but what about our international clients?
-Fortunately, our location is situated betwixt 2 major airports, with East Midlands Airport reachable within 10 minutes and Birmingham around 45 minutes.
+Being at the hub of the UK network provides Neuways and Neustro with the ease of travelling anywhere within hours.
+For our international clients, our location is situated between 2 major airports, with East Midlands Airport reachable within 10 minutes, and Birmingham around 45 minutes.